mhowlett/Nhiredis/README.md

 ## Introduction

 Nhiredis is a .NET client for Redis.
-It is a lighweight wrapper around hiredis, the recommend C client for Redis.
+It is a lighweight wrapper around hiredis, the recommend C client.

 Nhiredis can be used under both Windows and Linux/Mono.